thomas-sittler/jekyll-now/_posts/2018-05-29-frivolity.md

 I met a Dutch gambler in a dream;
 she had a raw beauty, Savage and mischievous.

-We bet and her wagers did seem
+We bet and all her wagers did seem
-so full of promise, each innocent and auspicious.
+so full of promise, innocent and auspicious.

 But no matter the twists and turns of chance
 it was a sure loss, she had known in advance.